cargomedia/cm/README.md

 		));
 	}
 ```
-Fields with a model's class name as type will be converted forth and back between *object* and *json representation* of its ID when reading and writing from the data store.
+Fields with a model's class name as a type will be converted forth and back between an *object* and a *json representation of its ID* when reading and writing from the data store.

 #### Persisting data
-If present the *persistence* storage adapter will be used to load and save a model's data.
+If present, the *persistence* storage adapter will be used to load and save a model's data.
 ```php
 	public static function getPersistenceClass() {
 		return 'CM_Model_StorageAdapter_Database';
 	}
 ```
-In this example the database adapter's `load()` and `save()` methods will be called whenever you instantiate an existing model or update schema fields.
+In this example, the database adapter's `load()` and `save()` methods will be called whenever you instantiate an existing model or update schema fields.

 The `CM_Model_StorageAdapter_Database` will make use of following naming conventions to persist models in a database:
 - Table name: Lower-case class name of the model